The Therapeutic Benefits of Persimmon Many People Don’t Know About

 Stress, tiredness and fatigue: Due to their high content in sugars and potassium, persimmon juice can help reinforce the body with energy and relieve the symptoms of stress, fatigue and tiredness without the need to use special energetic and nutritional supplements.

 To check if persimmons are ripe, lightly depress the fruit.
-If it’s hard, it’s not yet ripe, do not eat unless you’re certain that you’ve got the non-astringent variety.
+If it’s hard, it’s not yet ripe.
+Do not eat hard persimmons, unless you’re certain that you’ve got the non-astringent variety.

 Fully ripe persimmons are soft to the touch, very sweet and creamy that they can be eaten as they are.
-Simply cut them into two halves and eat the pulp with a spoon.
+Simply cut them into two halves, peel off the skin and eat the pulp.
 They can also be used to prepare delicious sauces, creams, jams, jellies and smoothies.

 To speed up the ripening process, put persimmons out at room temperature.
 Storing them in the fridge will slow down the ripening process, keeping them for longer.